skip to content

 Our impact

 LifeView Group and our three affiliates are non-profit 501c3 organizations, operating with support from our community and our valued partners, as well as legislative funding.
-We are a 2,500-employee human services organization that impacts lives in multiple states and the District of Columbia.
-Learn more and see our Community Impact Report here.
+We are a 2,700-employee human services organization that impacts lives in 14 states, plus Washington, D.C.

 Our promise is to continue listening and adapting to meet you where you are on your life journey.
 We are here to help and consider it a privilege to serve.